Our Team

 Kristina Jelinkova

-Kristina completed a BSc in Psychology and a BHSc in Biomedical Sciences at the University of Calgary in 2020.
-Following her undergraduate degree, Kristina joined the Strengths in ADHD research lab and completed an MSc in School and Applied Child Psychology and pursued her research interests in the experiences of self-stigma in children and adolescents with ADHD.
-She is currently a first year PhD student in the School and Applied Child Psychology Program.
+Kristina has been a Ph.D. student in the School and Applied Child Psychology Program since 2022.
+She completed a B.Sc. in Psychology and a B.H.Sc. in Biomedical Sciences at the University of Calgary in 2020.
+Following her undergraduate degrees, Kristina joined the Strengths in ADHD research lab, attained her M.Sc., and completed her thesis on the experiences of self-stigma in children and adolescents with ADHD.
+Kristina's current research interests focus on the social-emotional well-being of youth with arthritis.

-Katy Lowe
+Katy Headshot

 Daniel Cho